Written byAmanda Wong

 3. You are allowed to preview the scanning results, choose the photos you want to get back, and then click the "Recover" button.

 After that, have a check to ensure you have recovered all lost pictures.
 If you don't see the desired images you want to recover, click on Back and check Deep scan to restart the scanning process for more files.

-In case you deleted some important files by mistake or lose some important files unexpectedly such as missing files after the Mac update, you may want to find the files back.
+In case you deleted some important files by mistake or lose some important files unexpectedly such as missing files after the Mac update, you may want to restore deleted files from iCloud Drive on Mac.
 To avoid important data loss on your Mac, you can regularly back up your important files to different devices(USB, SSD), in different ways(local, cloud, email), and in different places for double insurance.

 Head to Apple menu > System Preferences > Apple ID, find the Photos app, then untick the checkbox next to it.
 Enter the password when prompts.

 You can free up storage in iCloud by deleting content that you're not using:

 ·Delete photos in iCloud Photos.